cesc1989/apuntes/OrderlyMeds/Help Desk/OM Ciclo 49.md

 👋🏾 CX is ready for check-in.
 ```

-## Caso OM-9569 - Prescribed but error in CV channel 🟡
+## Caso OM-9569 - Prescribed but error in CV channel 🟡ℹ️

 Etiquetas: #om_prescribed #om_care_validate_error